jjangsangy/TemperatureChart/docs/memory-bank/activeContext.md

 ## 1. Current Focus

-The current focus is on maintaining a clean and efficient codebase for the TemperatureChart project by removing unused components and dependencies.
+The current focus is on enhancing the temperature chart visualization by incorporating day/night indicators and maintaining a clean and efficient codebase.

 ## 2. Recent Changes